 Council will undertake a monitoring program for implementation of the Resilience Plan.
-This will include the measurement of performance targets and key outcomes, and will its delivery communicated through reporting to Council and the community.
+This will include the measurement of performance targets and key outcomes, and communication of its delivery through reporting to Council and the community.

 MONITORING AND EVALUATING THE IMPLEMENTATION OF THIS PLAN